Impressive Electronic Transport in Be$_2$C Monolayer: CONCLUSION

 \section{CONCLUSION}

-In conclusion, we have computed electronic band structure and TE properties with Gau-PBE hybrid functionals.
-We find Be$_2$C-ML is direct band gap material with doubly degenerate energy states at $\Gamma$ as desirable for TE applications.
-We have used most advanced method, EPW, to calculate the average relaxation times for charge carriers which is then incorporated in TE coefficients to predict most accurate PF.
-The obtained value of PF ($\sim$ 3.44 mW/mK$^2$ at 300 K) is found to be of the similar order of PF as reported for many well known TE materials like doped-Bi$_2$Te$_3$ which reflects that Be$_2$C-ML may be a potential room temperature TE material.
-The calculated phonon lattice thermal conductivity ($\sim$ 66 W/mK at 300 K) is found tolerable in comparison to graphene and other 2D materials.
-Notably, dynamical stability of Be$_2$C-ML up to 14 \% bi-axial strain reduces the phonon group velocities by $\sim$ 50\% compared to unstrained case which could further reduce $\kappa_l$ by 75\% at 300 K which in turn make the Be$_2$C-ML an ultra low $\kappa_l$ material meeting the low $\kappa_l$ criteria of commercial TE material.
-Finally, for unstrained system we have obtained the ZT$_{max}$ $\sim$ 0.1 with hole doping 1.6$\times$10$^{14}$ cm$^{-2}$ at 800 K along the zigzag direction which is limited by phonon transport but can certainly be tuned via strain engineering.
+In conclusion, we have computed the electronic and transport properties of Be$_2$C monolayer with Gau-PBE hybrid functional.
+Band structure calculations show that Be$_2$C-ML is a direct bandgap (E$_g$=2.0 eV) material with a doubly degenerate energy band at $\Gamma$ in the valence band.
+We have investigated electron-phonon interactions in the system to calculate the average relaxation time for charge carriers which is then incorporated in TE coefficients.
+The obtained value of PF ($\sim$ 3.44 mW/mK$^2$ at 300 K) is found to be of a similar order of PF as reported for many well-known TE materials like doped-Bi$_2$Te$_3$ and PbTe.
+Such a high value of PF reflects that Be$_2$C-ML may be a potential room temperature TE material.

-\begin{acknowledgement} The GS would like to thank IISER-Pune for the fellowship.
-KCB acknowledges the DST-SERB for the SERB-National Postdoctoral Fellowship (Award No. PDF/ 2017/002876).
-The research used resources at the National Energy Research Scientific Computing Center (NERSC), which is supported by the Office of Science of the U.S. DOE under Contract No. DE-AC02- 05CH11231 and high performance computing Center of Development of Advanced Computing, Pune, India. \end{acknowledgement}